contao/docs/docs/manual/form-generator/form-fields.en.md

 ## Password field

 The form field `Passwortfeld`adds two single-line input fields for the password and its confirmation to the form.
-In principle, password fields work just like [text fields](#textfeld), except that the input is hidden.
+In principle, password fields work just like [text fields](#text-field), except that the input is hidden.

-**HTML OutputThe**
+**HTML Output**
- form field generates the following HTML code:
+The form field generates the following HTML code:

 ```html
 <div class="widget widget-password mandatory">